rudyhuynh/front-end-note/fp1.md

   * Immutable object
   * Pure function
   * Currying
-* The benefits is to make the code declarative, easier to read and test.
+* The benefits is to make the code declarative, easier to read and unit test.

 (To be continued)